AgoraIO/agora_doc_source/en-US/markdown/Voice/start_call_audio_android.md

 ![](/images/voice_call_tech.png)

-To start a voice call, you implement the following steps in your app:
+As shown in the figure, the workflow for adding Voice Call in your project is as follows:

-**1. Retrieve a token**
+1. Retrieve a token

-The token is a credential for authenticating the identity of the user when your app client joins a channel.
-The app client requests a token from your app server.
-This token authenticates the user when the app client joins a channel.
+   A token is the credential that authenticates a user when your app client joins a channel.
+In a test or production environment, your app client retrieves tokens from a server in your security infrastructure.

-**2. Join a channel**
+2. Join a channel

    Call `joinChannel` to create and join a channel.
 App clients that pass the same channel name join the same channel.

-**3. Publish and subscribe to audio in the channel**
+3. Publish and subscribe to audio in the channel

    After joining a channel, the app client automatically publishes and subscribes to audio in the channel.

 For an app client to join a channel, you need the following information:

 - The App ID: A randomly generated string provided by Agora for identifying your app.
 You can get the App ID from [Agora Console](https://console.agora.io/).
 - The user ID: The unique identifier of a user.
 You need to specify the user ID yourself, and ensure that it is unique in the channel.
 - A token: In a test or production environment, your app client retrieves tokens from your server.
-For rapid testing, you can use a temporary token with a validity period of 24 hours.
+For this page, you use a temporary token with a validity period of 24 hours that you retrieve from Agora Console.
 - The channel name: A string that identifies the channel for the voice call.

 ## Prerequisites